Protagonist of Nier: Critical response

-In the book Transnational Contexts of Culture, Gender, Class, and Colonialism in Play, the handling of the two Nier leads was compared to the way Westerns view role-playing game heroes such as Cloud Strife from Final Fantasy VII alongside his nemesis, Sephiroth, as overly feminine and Japanese due to the handling of masculinity depending on regions.
-This is reinforced by how Westerns tend to portray Final Fantasy VII characters in Machinima parodies of the game in a negative fashion.
-Nier is seen as an unfitting Japanese protagonist while the brother is instead seen more fitting for the Japanese audiences due to how his designs is more fitting with the Final Fantasy fans.
-In Believing in Bits, the protagonist is described the main character as tricky due to how both he and the player discover across the narrative the true nature of the civilians the player encounters and the close relationship Yoko Taro gave Nier to the final antagonist who instead comes across as more sympathetic as a result.
-This is more notable in replays, where the player can understand the dialogue of the enemies Nier battles.

-With the release of Nier Replicant in Western regions, Replicants take on the younger main character was compared to deconstructions of famous games like Final Fantasy or The Legend of Zelda.
-Kotaku had found him boring, the writer still felt he was too cliche in role-playing games to the point he often wanted Kaine to replace him as the main character.
-In another article, Kotaku felt that the plot of game does not carry the same strength as the original due to the handling of the hero.
-He compared the two Niers, praising the brother for his energetic youth in contrast to the father whom he found tired whenever he was not dealing with his daughter.
-The fact that the time-skip notoriously changes the brother to the point he is voiced by Ray Chase rather than Zach Aguilar also appealed to Kotaku.
-While finding his story simple, RPGamer still liked the dynamic Nier has with the rest of the supporting characters.
-RPGFan and Electronic Gaming Monthly said found that the brother makes a better relationship with Yonah than the original father due to how his characterization noticeably changes in the time-skip.
-Aguilar and Chase's performances were also praised by Anime News Network they "split the billing as Nier at different points in his life, and they capture the character's many nuanced shades of anger, resilience, compassion, and undying loyalty."
+The release of the Nier Replicant remaster in Western regions led to multiple responses to the younger main character with Kotaku finding him too stereotypical.
+In another article, Kotaku felt that the plot of the game did not carry the same strength as the original due to the handling of the hero.
+He compared the two leads, praising the brother for his energetic youth in contrast to the father, whom he found tired whenever he was not dealing with his daughter.
+He also liked that the time-skip changes the brother to the point his voice actor changes.
+RPGFan and Electronic Gaming Monthly also said that the brother makes a better relationship with Yonah than the original father due to how his characterization noticeably changes in the time-skip.
+Aguilar and Chase's performances were also praised by Anime News Network; they "split the billing as Nier at different points in his life, and they capture the character's many nuanced shades of anger, resilience, compassion, and undying loyalty".